Menno van Coehoorn: Other

-In May 1701, Van Coehoorn demonstrated a light-weight mortar to William, later known as the Coehorn (sic).
+In May 1701, Van Coehoorn demonstrated a light-weight mortar to William, later known as the Coehorn.
 Designed to provide cover for infantry assaults, it was first used at Kaiserworth in 1702 and variations remained in service during the US Civil War in 1861.
 He also led a number of significant civil projects, including re-dyking the Lower Scheldt, and designing new barrages along the Zuiderzee.

 The Menno van Coehoorn Foundation was established in 1932 to preserve the cultural heritage of historical fortifications in the Netherlands and their associated wildlife.

-His son Gosewijn Theodor van Coehoorn (1678-1736) wrote a biography of his father, The Life Of Menno Baron Van Coehoorn which is still in print.
+His son Gosewijn Theodor van Coehoorn (1678–1736) wrote a biography of his father, The Life Of Menno Baron Van Coehoorn which is still in print.